klementtan/klementtan.com/_readings/fpga-prototyping.md

 * Look up table (LUT) based logic cells with $$n$$ inputs, is a $$2^n$$-by-$$1$$ memory where it enumerates through the all the permutations of the input and store the output in the table
 * It is able to implement any combinatorial function with `n`-input
 * D-type flip-flop (DFF): output of the LUT can be used directly or stord to the D FF
+    * take a clock as an input
+    * at the rising edge of clock the output will show the input
+    * use as a way to store data

 **Marco cell**:
 * special cells that are fabricated at the transitor level with special functionallity